jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 This choke point is a vital one to defend @sgv as it is impossible to write a @sparql query that would show the same behaviour as the @sgv move.
 @sparql is unable to select the @cbd.
-Since a move moves the whole @cbd, potentially to a new @http resource, this behaviour cannot be translated into a @sparql query.
+Since a move moves the whole @cbd, potentially to a new @http document, this behaviour cannot be translated into a @sparql query.
 Because of this, the comparison between execution times is rather unfair.
-The @sgv engine requires multiple additional @http requests, that are not performed in parallel because of the bug previously mentioned.
+Additionally, the @sgv engine requires multiple additional @http requests, that are not performed in parallel because of the bug previously mentioned.
 @fig:res-delete-insert-id shows the execution times of query @fig:delete-insert-id.
 The ratios of operations are: $#calc.round(6/35, digits: prec)$ ; $#calc.round(2/5, digits: prec)$ ; $#calc.round(5/35, digits: prec)$ ; and $#calc.round(6/35, digits: prec)$
-We can thus say this breaks our hypothesis.
+We could conclude this breaks our hypothesis, but it should be noted that the non-@sgv client would have a slowdown if it was forced to create a new resource too.
 Again, we highlight the difference between fragmentation strategies.
 Clearly, the delay experienced from loading the large file in the case all posts are saved in the same file is significant.